nodecattel/asteroid/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The frontend uses React and TypeScript with Vite, featuring a custom terminal-inspired monochrome design.
 It leverages `shadcn/ui` components based on Radix UI primitives, styled with Tailwind CSS, emphasizing dark mode and strategic accent colors (green for positive, red for negative).
-Key components include `StatusBar`, `MetricCard`, `OrdersTable`, `ActivityFeed`, `VolumeChart`, `BotSelector`, and `ConfigPanel`.
+Key components include `StatusBar`, `MetricCard`, `OrdersTable`, `ActivityFeed`, `VolumeChart`, `BotSelector`, `ConfigPanel`, and `MarketPairs`.
 The interface is designed to be mobile-responsive.

 **Logo Integration**: Astroid logo appears on login page (large, centered above title), dashboard StatusBar (small, left side), and as favicon.
 Logo is a white asteroid/planet with rings on transparent background, perfectly matching the dark monochrome theme.

+**Market Pairs Display**: Comprehensive market overview at top of dashboard showing all 250+ Aster Dex trading pairs with real-time search, multi-field sorting (volume, 24h change, symbol), and complete market data including price, 24h change percentage with trend indicators, 24h volume, and max leverage.
+Updates every 60 seconds.

 ### Technical Implementations
 **Frontend**: